 This question is directed at whether the person from or about whom information is collected can decline to provide the information and if so, whether a penalty or denial of service is attached.
 This question is related to privacy control IP-1, Consent, IP-2, Individual Access, and IP-3, Redress.

-The general public is not obligated in any way to submit correspondence to VA.
+Individuals are not obligated in any way to submit correspondence to VA.
 Individuals have an inherent right to decline sending information to the OIT- VA Privacy Service.